Procyx/FTS-Example/TREE.md

 - **Inputs are in the 'Inputs' package!**
-- *If you gave up, or if you are just curious, the solution is explained in '*TREE_SOLUTION.md*' and the needed programs are in the '**Solution**' package.*
+- *If you gave up, or if you are just curious, the solution is explaned in '*TREE_SOLUTION.md*' and the needed programs are in the '**Solution**' package.*
 - *If you are very curious, you can find how i created this problem by readind '*TREE_CREATION.md*'.
 As well, all the needed programs are in the '**Creation**' package.*